yc-actions/yc-coi-deploy/README.md

 ## Permissions

+### Deploy time permissions
-To perform this action, it is required that the service account on behalf of which we are acting has granted the `compute.admin` role or greater.
+To perform this action, the service account on behalf of which we are acting must have the `compute.admin` role or higher.

+### Runtime permissions

+The service account provided to virtual machine must have the `container-registry.images.puller` role or higher, if images provided in the `docker-compose` metadata key are stored in the Yandex.Cloud Container Registry and are private.

 ## Debug

+### Conflict between `docker-compose` and `docker-container-declaration` metadata keys
 There are two ways to provide info about container to deploy to the `yc-container-daemon` installed inside COI image:
 1. Pass container declaration via `docker-container-declaration` metadata key.
 2. Pass docker-compose.yaml via `docker-compose` metadata key.